ddorage/One-Page-Website/README.md

 # One page website

-This is my firt website on html
+This is my first website on html